 The last of the popular cannabinoids to be addressed is CBCA, Cannabichromenenic acid, or CBC when activated into that neutral compound we were talking about.
 As mentioned above, in the section on CBGA, CBCA comes from the synthesis of CBGA in the trichomes of the plant.
 Once CBGA makes CBCA, the plant may be treated with heat, producing CBC.

 CBC, or cannabichromene, does not bind very well to either cannabinoid receptor, but it does play a pretty neat role.
 Because CBC does not bind well to CB1, it is not psychoactive.
 CBC also does not bind well to CB2.
 However, because CBC is active, though weakly on both receptors, it is able to stimulate the endocannabinoid system indirectly by influencing anandamide as well as 2-AG,(CB2) natural cannabinoids, or endocannabinoids.

 CBC has been looked at regarding its anti-fungal, anti-depressant properties, and even things like acne treatment and anti-inflammatory abilities.

 There you have it, the basic cannabinoids and their functions!
-As many articles that have come out about the benefits of red wine, there is fortunately more proof coming out on the benefits of cannabis lately.
+As many articles have come out about the benefits of red wine, there is, fortunately, more proof coming out on the benefits of cannabis lately.
 So, spark a doob, or juice your leaves, and enjoy your green!